ozturkfemre/website/content/blogs/dataviz.md

 -   *x and y: the data to be plotted on the x-axis and y-axis, respectively.*

 -   *type: the type of plot to be created.
-For example, \"p\" creates a scatter plot with points, \"l\" creates a line plot, \"b\" creates both points and lines, and \"h\" creates a histogram.*
+For example, "p" creates a scatter plot with points, "l" creates a line plot, "b" creates both points and lines, and "h" creates a histogram.*

 -   *main: the main title of the plot.*